A stock market investment newsletter

 Indices on 9/11/2001

-The below table shows the 52 week low, when it expired, the point difference
+The table below shows the 52 week low, when it expired, the point difference

 and the % over that low at the closing price on the week.